craxLab/Python_For_Civil_Engineers/README.md

 # Python For Civil Engineers
-Learn Python basics for civil engineering students and civil engineers

-***This repository consists of lecture notes from the following course:***
+***This repository aims to teach the basics of python programming language to civil engineering students and civil engineers.
+It consists of lecture notes from the following course.***

 Sakarya University | Department of Civil Engineering | Faculty of Engineering